buildacubesat/CubeSat-Resources/docs/getting-started/overview.md

 ## Mission Operations

 Once your CubeSat is deployed into orbit, you’ll begin the commissioning phase: acquiring the signal, establishing contact, and checking that all subsystems are operational.
-After that, your mission enters its operational phase—collecting data, sending commands, and maintaining the satellite.
+After that, your mission enters its operational phase – collecting data, sending commands, and maintaining the satellite.
 Plan time and resources for this part too: missions can last anywhere from a few months to several years, depending on your orbital lifetime and system performance.

 ## Communities & Learning Resources

-- [CubeSat Resources](topics/) – Head over to the main content to start learning.
+- [CubeSat Resources](/topics/) – Head over to the main content to start learning.
 - [r/CubeSats](https://www.reddit.com/r/CubeSats/) – Active Reddit community.
 - [SatNOGS](https://satnogs.org/) – Open-source satellite ground station network.
 - [Build a CubeSat Discord](https://discord.gg/yeusgM75ys) – Community focused on open-source hardware and software in CubeSat development.